Merit Scholars Program

-A portion of your merit scholarship may come from the funds of Brooklyn Law School’s endowed scholarships.
+A portion of your merit scholarship may come from the funds of Brooklyn Law School’s named scholarships.
 Each year, we award a number of named scholarships established largely through the generosity of loyal alumni and friends of Brooklyn Law School.
-While there is no additional financial aid for being named a recipient of such a scholarship, the designation is an important honor that becomes a part of your law school record.
-Furthermore, recipients can include this honorary award on their resumes.

 Each fall semester, a committee of deans and other administrators awards these scholarships.
 There is no application process.
 If you receive a named scholarship, we will advise you in the fall.

 |Students Matriculating In||# Entering with Conditional Scholarships||# Whose Conditional Scholarships Have Since Been Reduced or Eliminated|

 Admitted Students may be eligible for a BLS Need-Based Grant if they have scholarships that cover less than 80% of their full tuition costs.
 Need-Based Grants range from $1,000 to $13,000 per year and are automatically renewed each year.
 To be considered for a Brooklyn Law School Need-Based Grant after being admitted to the law school, see BLSConnect for instructions.
 The deadline for consideration is June 30th.
 Apply as soon as possible after admission because funds are limited.